 Yes!
 At LorMet Community Federal Credit Union your accounts, such as individual and joint accounts and revocable trust accounts, are federally insured by the National Credit Union Administration (NCUA) up to $250,000.
 The NCUA insures Individual Retirement Accounts (IRAs) separately up to $250,000.

 Some credit unions are not federally insured and you will want to make sure you understand another credit union’s insurance situation before joining and opening an account.

 Credit union members are also the owners.
-Unlike most financial institutions which are owned by stockholders who own a part of the institution and intend on making money from their investment, a credit union doesn’t operate in that manner.
+Unlike most banks which are owned by stockholders who own a part of the institution and intend on making money from their investment, a credit union doesn’t operate in that manner.
 Rather, each credit union member owns one “share” of the organization.
-The user of credit union services is also an owner, and is even entitled to vote on important issues, such as the election of member representatives to serve on the board of directors.
+The user of credit union services is also an owner and is even entitled to vote on important issues, such as the election of member representatives to serve on the board of directors.

 The first credit union cooperatives started in Germany over a century ago.
 Today, credit unions are found everywhere in the world.
 The credit union movement started in this country in Manchester, New Hampshire.
 There, the St. Mary’s Cooperative Credit Association, a church-affiliated credit union, opened its doors in 1909.
 Today, one in every three Americans is a credit union member.